ceLLMate: Sandboxing Browser AI Agents: Workflow and Chrome Instantiation

-\cellmate queries a frontier LLM with the user task as input and performs the two prediction steps separately.
-In the domain prediction step, only the user task is provided, and the model is asked to output the domains necessary to complete the task.
-The policy prediction is performed per domain: the model receives both the user task and the predefined policies associated with that domain, and is asked to return the minimal subset of policies required for the task.
-We further improve the policy prediction step by supplying domain-specific knowledge and instructions to clarify resource types and disambiguate policies (Section~\ref{sec:eval-policy-selection}).
+\cellmate queries a frontier LLM with the user task and performs the two prediction steps separately.
+In domain prediction, only the user task is provided, and the model outputs the domains needed to complete it.
+Policy prediction is performed per domain: the model receives both the task and the domain's predefined policies, and returns the minimal subset required (Section~\ref{sec:eval-policy-selection}).

-After the policies are instantiated, a composite policy is created to gather all selected policies (and their arguments, if applicable) under a single enforcement unit (Figure~\ref{fig:amz-composite-policy}).
-This composite policy also includes an allow-list of trusted domains specified by developers, allowing necessary access to external servers, for example, Amazon developers need to allowlist \texttt{m.media-amazon.com} to efficiently serve static assets. \cellmate requests user confirmation for the generated composite policy by providing a permission UI box, which includes names and natural-language descriptions of selected policies, along with the predicted parameters for those conditional allow policies.
-Users can review, adjust the selected policies, and modify any predicted parameters.
-Once confirmed, the instantiated policies are enforced for the agent session throughout its execution.
+Once instantiated, the selected policies are combined into a single composite policy (Figure~\ref{fig:amz-composite-policy}).
+This composite policy includes an allowlist of trusted domains specified by developers, allowing necessary access to external servers, for example, Amazon allowlists \texttt{m.media-amazon.com} to serve static assets. \cellmate requests user confirmation via a consent dialog that shows policy names, natural-language descriptions, and predicted parameters for conditional policies.
+Users can review and adjust policies, or modify predicted parameters.
+Once confirmed, the policies are enforced for the browser session that the agent interacts with throughout its execution.